 Have you ever wondered about the true measure of 100 ml?
 This small volume is surprisingly significant in our daily lives.
-From the kitchen to the laboratory, let’s explore how this amount compares to everyday items and why it’s important.
+From the kitchen to the laboratory,100 ml is equivalent to half a cup, 7 tablespoons, or about 3.4 fluid ounces, commonly used for measuring liquids like water, milk, or personal care products.

 The Surprising Significance of 100 milliliters